9812598/test_for_picasso/README.md

 # test_for_picasso
-List of post on React
+List of post on React from Aleksandr Kobelev